keenai/crowdup/README.md

 * User has option to look over files to be updated and bail if something looks wrong without modifying anything.

 Coming soon:
+* Require paths in command line tool
-* Detect if file need to be updated or not.
+* Detect if files need to be updated or not.
 * Open crowdin zip and match files from archive.
-* Possibly pull translations from crowdin directly.
+* Pull translations from crowdin directly.

 ## Crowdin